topchimp/PuckJSPowerpointRemote/README.md

 * Use a long press of the button to go to the previous slide (sends the left-arrow key)

 ## Other Uses
-Ypu could always send other keys/strings to all sorts of apps.
+You could always send other keys/strings to all sorts of apps.